 Teenage Health Advice Centre:

-Drop-in sessions are available at these times where teenagers can discuss health issues and contraception with a practice nurse.
+Booked appointments are availble for our registered patients, where teenagers can discuss health issues and contraception with a practice nurse.

 Who is the clinic for?

 The clinic is for anyone planning a holiday or trip outside of the United Kingdom.

 What is the purpose of the clinic?

 The clinic provides up to date information on immunisations and appropriate precautions to take whilst travelling abroad.